VIKING Fire Gears Care and Maintenance

-No matter what model, materials and layer combination you go for when selecting your VIKING fire suit, maintenance is critical to ensure maximum protection, hygiene and wear life of the garment.
+No matter your choice of model, materials and layer combination for your VIKING fire gear, maintenance is critical to ensure maximum protection, hygiene and wear life of the garment.

-Under normal conditions, suits should be cleaned and dried no less than every six months, and must always be cleaned immediately after contamination.
+Under normal conditions, gears should be cleaned and dried no less than every six months, and must always be cleaned immediately after contamination.

-Please wash according to instruction labels
+Please wash according to instruction labels inside the gear.

 The life of your protective clothing can be extended by storing it out of the sunlight and washing it properly.
-Suits are to be kept in a plastic bag or stored on a hanger in a dry room.
+Gears are to be kept in a plastic bag or stored on a hanger in a dry room.

 If the garment is heavily soiled, pre-treatment can be done with common off-the-shelf items.
 Using a soft brush will aid, but be careful with liner and moisture barrier.

 Do not dry clean.